SujalPatil21/first-deployment/README.md

 ## What You'll Learn

 - Forking a GitHub repository
-- Cloning a project locally
-- Making changes to a website
-- Committing and pushing code
+- Editing files on GitHub
+- Creating commits
 - Understanding GitHub Actions
 - Deploying a website with GitHub Pages